 After all, all the other food photographers have these cool props… And where do they find the time (and the money) to get all these cool things??

 I know when I started out several years ago I struggled with the idea of dropping a lot of money on props and, quite frankly, I was totally overwhelmed by the sheer volume of everything I thought I needed.

 The good news: You don’t need to spend all of your time and money hunting down props.

 Don’t worry, you’ll accumulate some amazing signature pieces over time, but in the mean time, here are 10 props I bet you already own to get you started.

-1. Wrapping paper, Wall paper, and scrapbook paper
+1. Wrapping paper, wallpaper, scrapbook paper… All the paper products!

 2. Other foods